There are three broad reasons why relationships fail.

 One of the key reasons why relationships fail is that one partner just doesn't have the desire to gain the tools or do the required personal development to make things work.

 They are lazy and want things to work with no effort on their part.
-Unfortunately relationships (and life) doesn't work like that.
+Unfortunately relationships don't work like that.
+(Nor does life)

 9. Inability To Grow Together